Pizza Twist Bread

 - Transfer this to the center of a piece of parchment paper.
 Use your hands to shape it into an even circle.

-- Now, make four more cuts, centered between the first ones you made.
-You should now have eight fat strips of dough.
+- Now, make 4 more cuts, centered between the first ones you made.
+You should now have 8 even strips of dough.

-- Make eight more cuts centered between the ones you already made.
+- Make 8 more cuts centered between the ones you already made.
+You will now have 16 even strips of dough.

-- Now comes the fun part.
-Take one of the strips and twist it one full turn.
+- Take one of the strips and twist it one full turn.
 Don't pull, just twist.
 Take the next strip and twist it one full turn in the opposite direction.
 Continue all around the circle, twisting right and left, alternately, until you have twisted all the dough strips.

 - Slide the parchment onto a baking sheet and use your hands to even up the circle.
 Make sure you've got at least an inch of space between the dough and the sides of the baking sheet.